dachande/typo3-bootstrap/README.md

 The default configuration will automatically send all emails to MailHog using the mhsendmail wrapper.
 If you don't want to use MailHog but your own SMTP server instead, just update the corresponding settings in the provisioning configuration.

 More information about MailHog can be found at [github.com/mailhog](https://github.com/mailhog/MailHog)

+### phpMyAdmin

+[phpMyAdmin](https://www.phpmyadmin.net/) is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.
+You can access phpMyAdmin by visiting http://192.168.101.100/phpmyadmin or http://typo3-bootstrap.dev/phpmyadmin using the TYPO3 database login credentials that have been set in the provisioning configuration.

+Under normal circumstances you can't login to phpMyAdmin using the **database root account** because of security restrictions.
+You can however disable these restrictions by enabling the `phpmyadmin_allow_root` setting in the provisioning configuration.

 ## Current limitations